Gontier-Julien/Gontier-Julien/README.md

 - The [Docker DOH image](https://github.com/Gontier-Julien/docker-dns-over-https) 📦

-  A DOH server in a super tiny docker image using distroless (~8.5MB!) 🚀
+  A DOH server in a super tiny docker image using distroless or scratch to run (>8.5MB!) 🚀

 <br/>